 This company probably won’t last long.

-But let’s translate this experience to a business that manages the majority of their user engagement online (which is more relevant to today and tomorrow).
+But let’s translate this experience into a business that manages the majority of their user engagement online (which is more relevant to today and tomorrow).

 I found them by doing a local search, looking for the nearest store that sells vacuum cleaners.